steinarvk/poindexter/README.md

-# recdex - a convenient document database for small and medium data
+# poindexter - a convenient document database for small and medium data